Please alert us if you have a safeguarding concern about a child

 Health and Safety

 Everyone at Pool Primary School knows they have a responsibility to ensure children and adults are able to work in a healthy and safe environment.
-All staff at school adopt working practices in line with both the Leeds LA guidance 'Safer working practice for people who work with all children and adults at risk' (2014) and in line with the Department for Education (DfE) guidance 'Keeping children safe in education' (2014).
-There is a Health, Safety and Premises committee of the governing body which monitors all aspects of health and safety at school.
+All staff at school adopt working practices in line with both the Leeds LA guidance 'Safer working practice for people who work with all children and adults at risk' (2019) and in line with the Department for Education (DfE) guidance 'Keeping children safe in education' (2020).
+The Resources Committee of the governing body monitors all aspects of health and safety at school.
 We have several first-aiders amongst our staff – they deal with illnesses and accidents should they occur.